bird-house/birdhouse-deploy/birdhouse/components/README.rst

 (like Thredds, Geoserver, or the secure data proxy).

 Administrators can create buckets on S3 using the ``make-s3-bucket.sh`` script.
-This will create a bucket and create a Magpie resource for that bucket.
-By default, only admin users will be able to interact with a new bucket but additional read permissions can be added to users and groups through Magpie.
+This will create a bucket and create a |magpie|_ resource for that bucket.
+By default, only admin users will be able to interact with a new bucket but additional read permissions can be added to users and groups through |magpie|_.

 For example, to create a bucket named ``birdhouse``: